backstage/backstage/packages/backend-common/api-report.md

 // Warning: (ae-forgotten-export) The symbol "CacheManager_2" needs to be exported by the entry point index.d.ts
 //
-// @public @deprecated (undocumented) export const CacheManager: typeof CacheManager_2;
+// @public @deprecated (undocumented) export class CacheManager extends CacheManager_2 {}

 // Warning: (ae-forgotten-export) The symbol "CacheManagerOptions_2" needs to be exported by the entry point index.d.ts
 //